 Did you get a three-day eviction notice?
 Don’t panic.
 Learn more about the eviction timeline, process and what you can do to try to avoid eviction.

 Receiving an eviction notice is scary.
-But, eviction is a process that can take four to five weeks.
+But, eviction is a process that can take four to six weeks.
 Your stuff won’t be set out on the curb tomorrow.

 Figure out what kind of notice it is.

 Were you served a three-day notice?
 A three-day notice or Notice to Leave the Premises is usually left on your door or personally delivered to you.
 Read the notice carefully.
 If it is a Notice to Leave the Premises, it will include these sentences: